 After the base layer, you should include a long sleeve shirt that you like.
-Then after that, you may need to include a highly insulating layer if it’s really cold.
-You can pick a couple of various alternatives for this such as vests or lightweight jackets.
+Then, after that, you may need to include another insulating layer if it’s really cold.
+You can pick a couple of alternatives for this such as vests or lightweight jackets.

-In the event that the weather is extremely icy, a complete, thin lightweight coat is even an option.
+In the event that the weather is extremely icy, a complete, thin lightweight coat could even be an option.

-The Ariat Team Softshell Jacket is accessible in both men and ladies’ sizes.
-This coat not only keeps you decent and warm but the external shell layer is both wind and waterproof, so on the off chance that you end up removing your heavy jacket, you are still going to have something to help avert against the chilly wind and any snow or rain.
+The Ariat Team Softshell Jacket is available in both mens and ladies’ sizes.
+This coat not only keeps you nice and warm but the external shell layer is both wind and waterproof.
+This means that if you end up removing your outer jacket you’ll still have protection against the chilly wind and any snow or rain.

 Softshell coats are amazingly warm for how thin they are.
 In the event that the climate is milder, a vest offers added warmth where you want it most.
 In the cold, you can likewise pick a layering vest over your lightweight coat to help add more warmth to your body without including a lot of bulk on your arms.